 - Minestrone Soup (Beans + Vegetables) + Sourdough + Butter

 - Sprouted Grain Bread + Turkey + Cheese + Lettuce + Tomato

 - Shrimp Stir-Fry (Rice + Broccoli + Peppers + Carrots + Shrimp)

 - Chicken Thighs + Sweet Potatoes + Asparagus

 - Pasta + Tomato Sauce + Ground Beef + Parmesan

 The Bottom Line

 The glycemic index is a tool that you can use to help make healthier carbohydrate choices, however, it is not the only tool or the best tool.
-There as several factors that can influence the glycemic rating of food, including ripeness, cooking method, nutrient composition and food combinations.
+There as several factors that can influence the glycemic rating of food, including ripeness, cooking method, nutrient composition, and food combinations.
 Following the principles of low-glycemic eating and choosing foods that rank low on the glycemic index scale is likely beneficial for some people, specifically individuals with diabetes, however, it is best used in conjunction with other health tools; opting for whole foods, creating balanced meals, and regular activity.
-When it comes to eating well, everything is about context, volume and frequency.
-Both low and high glycemic foods can be consumed in a healthy diet when high glycemic foods are consumed in moderation in conjunction with a diet rich in whole foods, fibre, protein and healthy fats.
+When it comes to eating well, everything is about context, volume, and frequency.
+Both low and high-glycemic foods can be consumed in a healthy diet when high-glycemic foods are consumed in moderation in conjunction with a diet rich in whole foods, fiber, protein, and healthy fats.